deliveroo/routemaster/README.md

 The web is a harsh place.
 Subscribers may die, or be unreachable in many ways for various amounts of time.

-Routermaster will keep buffering, and keep trying to push events to subscribers until they become reachable again.
+Routemaster will keep buffering, and keep trying to push events to subscribers until they become reachable again.